RoopkamalDhindsa/shopify-extensibility-delivery-customization/README.md

-# Shopify App Template - Remix (delivery customization extension)
+# Shopify Extensibility Delivery Customization App Template - Remix

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.